 We don’t often think of gentleness as a godly virtue.
 If we are to correct others God’s Word calls us to do it in a spirit of gentleness.
 People are fragile, and we must take great care in speaking truth to one another, especially when we see a sin that needs addressing in one another’s lives.

 Last week I shared a post titled How Do We Handle Correction?
 As I wrote that post, my mind was on the way my husband gently corrects me.
 The Lord has gifted him in this area.
-I’m so thankful for his precious care he takes with my heart when it needs to be redirected back towards truth.
+I’m so thankful for the precious care he takes with my heart when it needs to be redirected back towards truth.

 I had an issue I was struggling with, and I was thinking wrongly about a relationship.
 I knew I was sinning in my thoughts and my words regarding this situation.
-My husband patiently listened and spoke truth to me very kindly but direct.
+My husband patiently listened and spoke truth to me very kindly but directly.
 He left it there and took it to the Lord in prayer.

 Doug allowed the Lord to work in my heart and didn’t badger me or continue to correct me, but after the situation had been settled in my heart and mind with the Lord, we talked about it.

-He knew because I’m in Christ I don’t like to let my sin linger.
+He knew because I’m in Christ, I don’t like to let my sin linger.
 The Lord continues to convict me and discipline me.
 Doug just gently and kindly spoke the truth and let the Lord do His work in my heart.Are you able to speak gently and lovingly when addressing a sin in someone's life and then let the Lord do His work?

 My husband set such a sweet example to me of gentle correction as is laid out in 2 Timothy 2:23-26: